The Russian court closes the well-known group of rights - ExBulletin

 The Secretary General of the Council of Europe, Maria Pejinov Buri, described the move as devastating news and a dark day for civil society in the Russian Federation.

-Amnesty International called the closure of the Memorial an open attack on civil society seeking to blur the national memory of state repression and “a grave insult to the victims of the Russian Gulag.
+Amnesty International called the closure of the Memorials an open attack on civil society seeking to blur the national memory of state repression and a grave insult to the victims of the Russian Gulag.

 US Ambassador John Sullivan expressed regret over the court ruling as a flagrant and tragic attempt to suppress freedom of expression and erase history.